By Keith Tomasek, October 17, 2019

 May 15 to October 24 | Opens June 11

-Helmed by Scott Wentworth, Shakespeare’s comedy of heartbreak and deception will feature Jessica B. Hill as Helena and Seana McKenna as the Countess of Rossillion.
+Helmed by Scott Wentworth, Shakespeare’s comedy of heartbreak and deception features Jessica B. Hill as Helena and Seana McKenna as the Countess of Rossillion.

-Hill, a graduate of the Festival’s Birmingham Conservatory for Classical Theatre, has recently played such leading roles as Emily in “Brontë: The World Without” and Antipholus of Syracuse in “The Comedy of Errors.”
-McKenna, a beloved Stratford veteran of 27 seasons, was last seen in 2018 playing the title role in “Julius Caesar” and Mary Tyrone in Long “Day’s Journey Into Night.”
+Hill, a graduate of the Festival’s Birmingham Conservatory for Classical Theatre, recently played such leading roles as Emily in “Brontë: The World Without” and Antipholus of Syracuse in “The Comedy of Errors.”

 Also in the cast are: Marion Adler, Wayne Best, Michael Blake, David Collins, Nicole Joy-Fraser, Qasim Khan, Ron Kennell, Alexandra Lainfiesta, Roy Lewis, Jamie Mac, Mike Shara and Gordon Patrick White.